UBC-MDS/exploratory-data-viz/chapters/en/module1.md

 - Create a line plot with the average value of all stocks over time, instead of giving each company its own line.
-*Hint: This will require aggregating using the mean for your x-axis values.*
+*Hint: This will require aggregating using the mean for your y-axis values.*

 <codeblock id="01_10">